-Students are advised to use ufl.edu email for all UF course correspondence.
+Students are advised to use ufl.edu email for all UF course correspondence and to check and respond regularly.
 It is best not to rely on canvas email, but email the instructor directly via Outlook.
-I usually respond within 24 hours: emails sent over the weekend may not receive a response until Monday.
+I usually respond within 24 hours: emails sent after 6pm Friday or over the weekend may not receive a response until Monday.
 For emergencies call UF Police 352.392.1111 or 911.

-E-learning on Canvas is where to find announcements, weekly calendar/due dates, assignment descriptions, course materials/readings, grading, and office hours/class zoom link.
+\ Canvas is where to find announcements, weekly calendar/due dates, assignment descriptions, course materials/readings, grading, and office hours/class, zoom links.